 New vs. Seasoned Expert Witnesses: How Important is Trial Experience?

 There are hundreds of types of expert witnesses used in litigation – and all of them are different.
-Not only are there different kinds of experts in various fields, there are experts with different levels of experience.
+Not only are there different kinds of experts in various fields but there are also experts with different levels of experience.
 Especially when it comes to testifying in a courtroom or on the record for a case.
 When choosing between seasoned experts or new experts, one is not always better than the other.
-There are more than a few things to consider when choosing between an expert with considerable experience in litigation and an expert who has never been inside a courtroom.
+When finding an expert witness, there are several factors to weigh between selecting an expert with extensive litigation experience and one who has never set foot in a courtroom.

 Know what kinds of issues your expert must testify about